Quantum inference on a classically trained quantum extreme learning machine: Introduction

-A subclass of feed-forward reservoirs, characterized by absence of recurrence or memory, are referred to as quantum extreme learning machines (QELMs) \cite{innocenti2023potential, xiong2025fundamental}.
-In recent years, several demonstrations of QELMs have been reported across multiple physical platforms, including hot atomic vapors \cite{azam2024optically}, superconducting microwave cavities \cite{krisnanda2025experimental}, nuclear spins \cite{negoro2018machine}, and photonic systems \cite{zia2025quantum, suprano2024experimental, joly2025harnessing, rambach2025photonic}.
-Parallel to these experimental advances, theoretical work has increasingly focused on understanding their expressivity \cite{xiong2025fundamental, innocenti2023potential}, the role of reservoir topology and quantum information scrambling \cite{vetrano2025state}, and the contribution of quantum resources to enhanced classification and inference performance \cite{nerenberg2025photon}.

-A universal challenge in QRC and QELMs is the need to evaluate expectation values, which requires repeated experimental runs.
+A universal challenge in QELMs is the need to evaluate expectation values, which requires repeated experimental runs.
 This repetition is necessary to suppress finite-sampling noise arising from the probabilistic nature of quantum measurements.
-As a result, QELM performance depends on a careful balance of several factors, including the available experimental resources, their cost, the tolerable noise level, and the acquisition time, each of which can scale rapidly with the system size.
-Moreover, long-term drifts in the experimental conditions during acquisition can introduce additional complications, especially for large training datasets.
+A related challenge is the concentration of observables, namely the tendency of measured observables to become nearly indistinguishable for different input states as the reservoir size increases \cite{xiong2025fundamental}.
+As a result, an exponentially large number of measurement shots is required to reliably discriminate between them.
+Consequently, long acquisition times are needed to reduce finite-sampling effects.
+However, for faint and fragile quantum signals, the required acquisition times may become impractically long and are more susceptible to long-term drifts in the experimental conditions, leading to additional complications, particularly for large training datasets.
+The development of strategies that increase the sampling rate and reduce the acquisition time is therefore highly valuable for mitigating these challenges in both QELM and QRC architectures.